Merkoba/Meltdown/README.md

 ---

-You might be able to install meltdown with `pipx`:
+You might be able to install it with `pipx`:

 ```sh
 pipx install git+https://github.com/madprops/meltdown